radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 Additionally, through the use of the [Bicep existing keyword](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/resource-declaration?#reference-existing-resources), you can connect to resources that are deployed and managed separately from the Application.

-You can configure role based access control (RBAC) on Azure resources by specifying roles in the connection defined from Radius application.
-Please see [here] {{< ref connections-model/index.md >}} for more details:
+You can configure role based access control (RBAC) on Azure resources by specifying roles within the connection information.
+See [the connections page] {{< ref connections-model >}} for more details:

 {{< rad file="snippets/plaform-specific-azure.bicep" embed=true marker="//SAMPLE" >}}